silknow/ZSL-KG-silk/README.md

 These scripts do some basic formatting operations and make sure that one row represents one museum object.
 If you want to perform a test/train split it is recommended to do it after this step.

 ### 4. [Notebooks](https://github.com/silknow/ZSL-KG-silk/tree/main/notebooks)
 Run the notebooks for each property / language combination respectively.
 The notebooks contain all relevant code and show the results at the bottom.
-They also produce another CSV file each with the predictions.
+Each one of them also produces another CSV file with the respective predictions.

 ### Cite this work